ruthvik-bommena/ruthvik-bommena.github.io/index.md

 Ruthvik Bommena's research primarily focuses on developing path-constrained optimal guidance and control strategies for in-space servicing and assembly missions (ISAM) using multi-agent satellite swarms.
 Why does this matter?
 Imagine decommissioning a billion-dollar space telescope or a satellite just because it ran out of fuel.
 Or being limited by how much a rocket can carry to space.
 Instead, we can use ISAM to solve these problems.
 It’s like giving spacecraft a second (or third) chance at life through rocket science—promoting spacecraft reusability and space sustainability.

-Join me on this journey as we work to make space exploration smarter, more efficient, and kinder to us and to the universe.

 ## Education

 **University of Illinois Urbana-Champaign (UIUC)**